seanrich92/seanrich92.github.io/_posts/2024-05-30-sequence-editor.md

 ## About

 When prototyping our isometric game in Unity, we initially used some asset store tools to develop quickly.
-However when doing this, you need to stick to the workflow of these assets.
+However when doing this, we had to follow the workflow of these assets.
 One such asset that we used was the [Dialogue System for Unity](https://assetstore.unity.com/packages/tools/behavior-ai/dialogue-system-for-unity-11672).

 [![Sequence Editor 2](/assets/sequence-editor/screen3.png){:style="display:block; margin-left:auto; margin-right:auto"}](/assets/sequence-editor/screen3.png)